 Flap creation devices include conventional microkeratomes and femtosecond lasers.
 Currently, most flaps are created with femtosecond lasers, which have improved flap accuracy and significantly reduced intraoperative complications such as free cap and irregular flaps.
 However, femtosecond laser-specific complications (e.g., OBL, vertical gas breakthrough) are also known.

-SMILE is a procedure that creates a lenticule inside the cornea without making a flap and removes it, so flap-related complications do not occur in principle.
-In evidence-based international guidelines for KLEx (small incision lenticule extraction), the absence of a flap is positioned as one of the safety advantages of SMILE2).
+SMILE is a procedure that creates a lenticule within the cornea without making a flap and removes it, thus avoiding complications associated with the LASIK flap itself.
+The absence of a flap is considered one of the safety advantages of SMILE2).

 A